-Offers will be made on Monday 1st March 2021 by the child's home authority as per the co-ordinated secondary school scheme.
+Offers will be made on 2nd March 2026 by the child's home authority as per the coordinated secondary school scheme.
 Subject to the arrangements of the home authority, parents/carers will be expected to accept the offer within two weeks of the offer being made.
-A further letter reminding parents/carers will be sent before the child is withdrawn from the offer lists.
-As well as the offer from their home authority, parents/carers who registered with Warwickshire Admissions will receive an additional letter confirming the child's score, along with the qualifying scores and minimum waiting list scores for each Warwickshire Grammar School.
+A further letter reminding parents/carers will be sent before the child is withdrawn from the offer list.
+As well as the offer from their home authority, parents/carers who registered with Warwickshire Admissions will receive an additional letter confirming the child's score, along with the Automatic Qualifying Score and Required Minimum Academic Standard for the waiting list for each Warwickshire Grammar School.